omoaruna/landing-page/README.md

 # landing-page

-This landing page is for a Hibiscus flower website
+This landing page is for a Hibiscus flower website.
 The hibiscus image were sourced from pixelbay.com and @hirokolele on Instagram.

-This project helps to solidify Flexbox knowledge covered by The Odin Project cirriculum It covers the Flexbox concepts:
+This project helps to solidify Flexbox knowledge covered by The Odin Project curriculum It covers the Flexbox concepts:
 - Basics
 - Flex Containers And Items